At the UK border

 Laatste update

-Current customs rules UK
+Other customs rules UK

 • Immediate entry into the UK always requires an import declaration

-The scheme that applied in the UK in 2021 for six months’ postponement of the submission of import declarations expired on 1 January 2022.
 Without a further declaration, cargo cannot continue its journey in the British port (temporary storage) or even already in the Dutch port (pre-lodgement).

 • Obligatory pre-notification of veterinary and phytosanitary cargo in the UK